KRISTEN TEUSCHER - VICE PRESIDENT

 I really appreciate that Next Gen encourages members to get involved in the club!
 There is so much work involved in running this club, the monthly dance, and the yearly convention, and I have had a wonderful experience seeing the club from behind the scenes.
 As a Board member I have been able to voice my ideas for building our community, and it's extremely rewarding to see them implemented!
 Being involved with Next Gen has increased my confidence on and off the dance floor, and has allowed me the opportunity to meet some amazing people.

-Lauren Wood - Accountant & Independent Director
+Johnny Lee - Independent Director

 The Next Generation Swing Dance Club's Board of Directors is a group of volunteer Club members that manages a real corporation.
 That's right.
 This isn't just a little local dance club.
 TNGSDC is a 501(c)(3) non-profit corporation, subject to Articles of Incorporation filed with the California Secretary of State, the club's Bylaws, and the laws of the State of California.
 As such, these documents and laws, along with the corporate Policies & Procedures, are the governing foundation of TNGSDC.